-All Sports Camps provide a lunch period.
+All Speciality Camps provide a lunch period.
 Please send your child to camp with a kosher (vegetarian or dairy) lunch and snack in an insulated bag or container.
 We are a peanut free camp.
 Please refrain from packing peanuts for your child.

 For an additional fee, campers can pre-order lunches from the on-site café.
 Details are available by contacting firstname.lastname@example.org or 617.558.6486.
 Lunch forms above.

 Camp is staffed by a registered nurse (RN) and a physician on call.
 In case of an emergency, the local hospital is less than five miles away from the JCC.

 JCC Specialty Camps are in compliance with the Commonwealth of Massachusetts Department of Public Health policies and are inspected and licensed by the City of Newton Department of Public Health.
 Parents can request copies of background checks, health care and discipline policies, as well as procedures for filing grievances.